fred0r/HLStatsX-Windmill-Theme/README.md

 ## Upgrade

+Each release includes a copy, called default-hlstatsx-files-(release-number).zip, of all the uneditted default HLStatsX files used in this theme.
-Download and overwrite all files in the `web` folder on your web server.
+Download, unzip and overwrite all files from that .zip into the root of your web server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>